 I firmly believe that there are opportunities for extreme growth associated with digital transformation for the incumbent insurance companies.
 But those rewards are reserved for those companies that will move swiftly and decisively and will do so now.
 Insurers that continue relying on traditional models and processes will find it increasingly challenging to generate attractive returns.

 Insurers are up against the best digital experiences the world has to offer

 Most traditional insurers are still holding back, but consumers are no longer willing to tolerate subpar experiences.
 They are used to simplicity and speed with one-click shopping, instant customer service, real-time updates, and on-demand access.

 When it comes to customer experience, you are no longer competing just with other insurance companies.
-You are facing off against the digital giants such as Google, Amazon, Alibaba, as well as disruptors such as Lemonade, Insurify, Metromile, and others.
+You are facing off against digital giants such as Google, Amazon, Alibaba, and disruptors such as Lemonade, Insurify, Metromile, and others.

 Need for speed

 Insurers must catch up to other industries when it comes to digitizing customer journeys.
 Insurance companies still tolerate extremely long release cycles for digital processes that are unthinkable in other industries today.
 The situation where it takes an insurer up to 6 months to update a single customer-facing process is not unheard of.

 Maintenance is another challenge.
 Processes often need to be updated due to regulatory changes or in response to marketing needs.

 Now that Lemonade has blasted onto the scene, European incumbents can no longer postpone the overhaul of their customer-facing processes such as customer onboarding, claims, and quoting.